thrackle-io/rules-engine/docs/userGuides/gasReports/GAS_REPORT_USAGE.md

 ```

 Gas measuring helpers for individual actions are included for both ERC721 and ERC20.
-For this example, I want to test how the rule effects the gas used for an ERC721 burn action.
+For this example, I want to test how the rule affects the gas used for an ERC721 burn action.

 This is the helper to start measuring gas consumption, burn an NFT, and stop measuring gas consumption.
 Once finished, it will output the label and gas used by the burn action.
 ```c